New! Push Notification Delivery Report 2019 [DOWNLOAD]

 - Detailed analysis of factors that impact notification delivery rates

 - Best practices to optimize push notification campaigns

 Up to 20% app opens are influenced by push notifications.
 Mobile push notifications are a great way to drive user engagement and conversions.
-For app users, push notifications provide greater control on the kind of content they want to see.
+For app users, push notifications provide greater control over the kind of content they want to see.
 Today, companies across verticals use mobile push notifications to meet a variety of user engagement needs on their app.
-While the stats sound promising, not all push notifications that are sent reach the end users.
-The average delivery rate for iOS notification was observed to be around 85%.
-This means 15 out of 100 push notifications that are sent are not delivered on iOS devices.
+While the stats sound promising, not all push notifications that are sent reach the end-users.
 Want to know why you don’t have 100% push notification delivery rates?
 We’ve got the answers in the MoEngage push notifications delivery report.

 The push notifications delivery report

 We’ve analyzed data from push notification campaigns across 35+ countries to derive insights into factors that impact push notification delivery, engagement, and conversions.
 We’ve also included industry best practices and benchmarks to optimize your push notification campaigns.

 Detailed analysis of factors that impact notification delivery rates